Why do we still wear condoms? (After 5 years together)

 The Unexpected Benefits of Using Condoms

 One thing we’ve come to appreciate about using condoms is that it makes our “condom-free” week feel extra special.
-Since we use condoms most of the month, the time when we don’t feels like a treat—it’s almost like a little celebration of intimacy.
+Since we use condoms most of the month, the time when we don’t feels like a treat.
+Every month we get that special week where we have this skin on skin contact and it feels super special.
+I remember in past relationship where it just becomes the norm and don’t even realise that anymore.
+Not having that “touch” for a part of the month makes you super aware of the sensations when you do have it.
 Instead of seeing condoms as an inconvenience, we see them as a way to break routine and add variety to our sex life.

 Why More Men Should Embrace Condom Use